Kola9INE/Kola9INE/README.md

 - 👋 Hi, I’m Lawal Kolawole @Kola9INE.
-- 👀 I’m interested in Data Analytics using Python, Power Query, Ms. Excel, Power BI, Power Pivot, Pivot Charts, Streamlit and MySQL.
+- 👀 I’m interested in the Data analytics field.
+- I am adept at using tools like the Python data libraries (Pandas, Selenium, BeautifulSoup, Seaborn, Numpy, etc), Power Query, Ms. Excel, Power BI, Power Pivot, Pivot Charts, Streamlit and MySQL.
-- 💞️ I’m looking to collaborate on Data cleaning projects, data analysis projects, data quality projects and data visualization projects.
+- 💞️ I’m looking to collaborate on Data collection projects using the Python Selenium library and BeautifulSoup library; Data cleaning projects using tools such as the Power Query, Excel, Python libraries (Pandas, Numpy etc); Data analysis projects using tools such as the JupyterLab, VSCode, Excel Pivot tables, etc; Data quality projects and data visualization projects via tools like the Seaborn, Excel PivotCharts, PowerBI.
 - 📫 How to reach me: lawalkolawole902@gmail.com (gmail)
 - 📫 How to reach me: 09099976888, 09037740910 (phone number)
 - www.linkedin.com/in/kolawole-lawal-3b26a21a9 (LinkedIn)